Gangraena: Nature of Gangraena

 Gangraena is generally described as an alarmist work, deducing a collapse of national polity from the ramification of different religious creeds.
 Typically, the Baptist Hanserd Knollys was accused of being an Anabaptist.
 Heresy is foregrounded, and the analogy suggested that heresy is to the soul as witchcraft to the body.
 Edwards was an unsparing writer and Gangraena is described as "monumentally vituperative".
-The title itself refers to 2 Timothy 2:17, and "canker" in the King James translation.
+The title itself refers to 2 Timothy 2:17, and "canker" in the King James version.

 It is not really a unified work, called a "complex, ramshackle text" by Nicholas Tyacke.
 It appeared in three volumes, with information added from correspondents, and Richard Baxter in particular was also a contributor.
 Scholarly opinions on it are now mixed, having in the past been somewhat dismissive of the work as paranoid and probably counter-productive in the way of providing and circulating a menu of "heretical" options.
 Some scholars now see it as made more coherent by its inferences from and to the diabolical element, and more readable casually for the audience of the times, than it has in the past been allowed credit.